Previous slide

 Award winning, vibrant and modern restaurant, specialising in Japanese and sushi.
 Self services small plates from a food conveyer belt.
 They have a strong emphasis on sustainability and ethically sourced ingredients.

 When it comes to sushi in Brighton there is only one real option for many of the city’s residents.
-Moshimo Brighton is the premier sushi and Japanese restaurant, and one of the city’s most popular eating destinations located in the Brighton Lanes.
+Moshimo is the premier sushi and Japanese restaurant, and one of the city’s most popular eating destinations located in the Brighton Lanes.

 a silver conveyer belt with little sushi dishes flanked by red panels. a hand taakes two dishes from the conveyer belt

-From the eye-catching architecture to the sensational sushi dishes, eating at Moshimo is an immersive experience that offers an authentic taste of traditional Japanese cuisine with a modern twist.
+From the eye-catching architecture and interiors to the sensational sushi dishes, eating at Moshimo is an immersive experience that offers an authentic taste of traditional Japanese cuisine with a modern twist.
 Underpinning everything is an ethos of serving only the freshest fish and seasonal ingredients available, prepared on site with skill, and a passion for creating elegant dishes that are bold in their simplicity.

 a table with people sitting around it but no faces.
 On the table are plates of sushi, bowls of soy and seaweed.